mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/reference/edgelb-api/index.md

 enterprise: true
 ---

 The Edge-LB API enables users to create and manage pools of Edge-LB load balancers.
 There are two versions of the Edge-LB API.
-The two models are almost identical, with one important difference: the `pool.haproxy.backends.servers` configuration setting has been replaced with [`pool.haproxy.backends.services`](/services/edge-lb/api-reference/pool-configuration-reference/#pool.haproxy.backends.services) in the latest version of the Edge-LB API.
+The two models are almost identical, with one important difference: the `pool.haproxy.backends.servers` configuration setting was replaced with [`pool.haproxy.backends.services`](/services/edge-lb/api-reference/pool-configuration-reference/#pool.haproxy.backends.services) in the Edge-LB API.
 This change provides a more intuitive way to select services and backends for HAProxy.
 In addition, the Edge-LB API includes a top-level `apiVersion` configuration field to specify which version of an API call you want to use.

 Because of the similarity between the Edge-LB API version 1 (`V1`) and version 2 (`V2`), the configuration reference information and examples reflect the Edge-LB API V2 specification.
 If you require documentation specifically for the Edge-LB API V1 specification, see [Edge-LB API v1](/services/edge-lb/reference/v1-reference/#api-v1).